yettergettermindset

 Meet Suzie Andrade

-I was 41 when I was told I needed a knee replacement and that my other knee would likely follow.
+I was 41 when I was told I needed a knee replacement.

 I stopped playing softball.

-I stopped walking just to walk.
+I stopped walking just to "walk".

-One day, I was on the beach, walking through sand and cursing every painful step.
-I wanted to walk to the water, but it was too far.
-That day I drew the proverbial line in the sand and decided enough was enough.
+One day, I was on the beach, walking through the sand and muttering under my breath with every painful step.
+I wanted to walk down to the water, but it felt too far.
+That was the day I drew a very real line in the sand and decided I couldn’t keep living this way.

-I had my left knee replaced at 45, my right hip at 46, and my right knee at 48.
+I had my left knee replaced at 45, my right hip at 46 and my right knee at 48.

-That’s why I created the Yetter Getter Mindset and why I show up every day as your Holistic Knee Replacement Coach.
-You don’t have to walk this road alone any longer.
+That’s why I created the Yetter Getter Mindset and why I show up as your Holistic Knee Replacement Coach — to fill in the spaces that get skipped so recovery feels doable, supported and human.

 Contact